 More Good Friday processions can be witnessed in La Paz.
 Effigies of the suffering Jesus Christ and his faithful mother float across the streets of La Paz on heavy wooden platforms carried by devotees dressed in dramatic robes and hoods.
 The sorrowful procession is followed by large masses of Bolivians, each holding a flickering candle.
 In one of Bolivia's largest cities, 95% of the population identify themselves as Roman Catholics, expressing much vigor in mourning the passions of Jesus Christ, the tormenting death, and miraculous resurrection.

-In addition to La Paz, it's worth to visit Jesuit Missions towns set up during Spanish colonization.
-San Ignacio de Moxos, San Javier, and Concepción are especially worth visiting during Easter week.
-Beautiful old churches hold services accompanied with baroque music reminding of old times.
+In addition to La Paz, it's worth visiting Jesuit Missions towns, set up during Spanish colonization.
+San Ignacio de Moxos, San Javier, and Concepción are especially interesting during Easter week.
+Beautiful old churches hold services accompanied with baroque music, reminding of old times.

-The most important three days of the Easter are called "Triduo Pascual", and each day is marked by a procession.
-Jesuit Mission towns Vallegrande and Samaipata hold especially colorful and traditional ceremonies on Maundy Thursday, Good Friday and Resurrection Sunday.
-For some, the special mystic atmosphere might be a great occasion to feel the essence of Christianity and get to know it better, for believers—it is another opportunity to live through the ancient events once again and celebrate Easter while traveling.
+The most important three days of Easter are called "Triduo Pascual", and each day is marked by a procession.
+Jesuit Mission towns Vallegrande and Samaipata hold especially colorful and traditional ceremonies on Maundy Thursday, Good Friday, and Resurrection Sunday.
+For some, the special mystic atmosphere might be a great occasion to feel the essence of Christianity and get to know it better.
+For believers, it is another opportunity to live through the ancient events once again and celebrate Easter while traveling.